Kitware/minerva/data_services/deploy/ansible_geonode/README.rst

 The basic box will be downloaded automatically and will be provisioned with GeoNode (see the bash script)::

+Note: vagrant ssh production is not completely tested yet.

 	$ vagrant ssh [dev|production]
 	$ geonode createsuperuser